Thagaraaru

-Thagaraaru is a 2013 Indian Tamil action mystery drama film written and directed by newcomer Ganesh Vinaayac and produced by Cloud Nine Movies.
+Thagaraaru is a 2013 Indian Tamil-language action mystery film written and directed by newcomer Ganesh Vinayak and produced by Cloud Nine Movies.
 The film stars Arulnithi and Poorna in the lead roles while Jayaprakash, Pawan, Sulile Kumar, and Aadukalam Murugadoss appear in supporting roles.
-The soundtrack was composed by Dharan, while Praveen Sathya composed the score.
-Dillraj was the cinematographer, and T. S. Suresh edited the film.
-The film released on 6 December 2013 and received mixed reviews from critics.
-Due to the popularity of Madurai Backdrop, The film received generally positive reviews and become an above average hit at the box office.
+The songs were composed by Dharan.
+The film was released on 6 December 2013.

 Plot

-Thagararu revolves around the lives of four friends – Saravanan, Pazhani, Senthil, and Aarumugam – who live in the city of Madurai.
+Saravanan, Pazhani, Senthil, and Aarumugam are four friends who live in Madurai.
 They are orphans who have been together since childhood.
 Learning to fend for themselves, they fall into bad ways and grow up to be rough, violent, bad-tempered alcoholics who have perfected the art of thievery.
-They share a special bond, protecting and supporting each other, and have a special affection for Saravanan, the youngest of the lot.
-Saravanan meets and falls in love with Meenakshi, the daughter of a dangerous moneylender, Kanthuvatti Rajendran.
+They are bonded with a unique tie where they protect one another.
+The other three members have a special liking for Saravanan, who happens to be the youngest among them all.
+Saravanan meets Meenakshi, the daughter of a moneylender named Kanthuvatti Rajendran.
 Though Meenakshi reciprocates his love, she is extremely possessive and resents the love he shares with his friends.
 His friends too feel threatened by her and fear that she will separate them.
-With each robbery, they become more and more arrogant, making numerous enemies and even antagonising a newly appointed inspector of police, who vows to catch them.
+With each robbery, they become increasingly arrogant, making numerous enemies and even antagonising a newly appointed police inspector, who vows to catch them.
 Towards the end of the first half, Pazhani gets killed.
-With a long list of people wanting them dead, they have absolutely no clue who is the killer.
-How they avenge the death of their friend forms the rest of the story.
+With a long list of people wanting them dead, they have no clue who the killer is.
+How they avenge their friend's death forms the rest of the story.

 Production

-Ganesh Vinayaac, associate of Silambarasan, Tharun Gopi and SJ Suryah was supposed to direct Muppozhudhum Un Karpanaigal but was ultimately removed from the film.
-He then announced a project called Madayan with Simbhu but project never took off and then he was approached by Dayanidhi to direct a film for his cousin Arulnidhi.
-Arulnidhi who was fresh after the success of Mouna Guru was supposed to do a project called "Ashokamithran" with Karu Pazhaniappan which was dropped accepted to do the project.
-The film was initially titled as Sambhavam and Pagal Kollai but later changed as Thagaraaru.
-Pooja was initially approached to play the lead female role but she was busy with other commitments and thus recommended Poorna for the role.

-The first day of shoot was held at location where the opening scene of producer's previous film Mankatha was shot, since the producer considered it as "sentimental".
-The film was entirely shot at Madurai.
-The last schedule was commenced at 3 June, in Red Hills, Chennai.
+Thagaraaru is the directorial debut of Ganesh Vinakayan and was initially titled Sambavam.
+It was set and prominently shot in Madurai due to the success of a number of contemporaneous Madurai-based films.
+The final filming schedule began in June 2013 at Red Hills, Chennai and was expected to be completed in five days.